rust-lang/rfcs/text/0000-non-ascii-idents.md

 ## Conformance Statement

-* UAX31-C1: The Rust language is conforms to the Unicode® Standard Annex #31 for Unicode Version 10.0.0.
+* UAX31-C1: The Rust language conforms to the Unicode® Standard Annex #31 for Unicode Version 10.0.0.
 * UAX31-C2: It observes the following requirements:
   * UAX31-R1.
 Default Identifiers: To determine whether a string is an identifier it uses UAX31-D1 with the following profile:
     * Start := XID_Start, plus `_`